Debt & Credit Help Paying Off Debt

 While the VA doesn’t issue loans to help you access your disability pay early, private lenders do offer loans to disabled veterans, and many will consider your disability benefits as income for the purpose of qualification.
 Navy Federal Credit Union and USAA are both good choices.

-The bottom line is that regaining control of your personal finances and becoming debt-free is possible.
-It’s good to keep in mind that debt consolidation is just one strategy among a handful of others for overcoming financial difficulties for military members.
+Regaining control of your finances and becoming debt-free is possible.
+Remember that debt consolidation is just one strategy for overcoming financial difficulties for military members.
+When consolidating your debt, committing to improving your overall finances is important.

-With the help of specialized debt relief programs for veterans, you can pay off your loans, rebuild your credit (and perhaps get one of the best credit cards for the military), and leave debt behind for good.
+With the help of specialized debt relief programs and initiatives for veterans like those in this list, you can pay off your loans, rebuild your credit, and leave debt behind.

 4.7